 How do I get a general contractor's license in South Carolina?

-In South Carolina, to obtain a contractor's license, you need to pass pass two examinations: business and law and the trade.
-A contractors license is required for any commercial work that exceeds over $5,000 in value.
+In South Carolina, to obtain a contractor's license, you need to pass two examinations: business and law, and trade.
+A contractors' license is required for any commercial work that exceeds over $5,000 in value.

 Do I need a license to be a handyman in South Carolina?

 No. South Carolina law does not require a handyman to obtain a business license.